rapidsai/deployment/CONTRIBUTING.md

 The old `docs.rapids.ai/deployment/{stable,nightly}/` URLs redirect to the latest documentation on docs.nvidia.com.
 Those redirects live in the [rapidsai/docs](https://github.com/rapidsai/docs) repository (`_redirects`).

-The RAPIDS versions for things like container images and install instructions are templated into the documentation pages and are stored in `source/conf.py`.
+The package and container versions used in the documentation are templated into the pages and stored in `source/conf.py`.

 ```python
 versions = {